Designing new products, Member Exclusive, New banks

 But unlike Goldman’s Marcus, SMBC MANUBANK has shown commitment to making its digital bank Jenius Bank a success.
 Launched in 2023, Jenius Bank reached $1 billion in deposits and over $700 million before it hit its first anniversary.

-And this year, the firm has launched a new app that enables customers to better track their spend, receive insights on their spending behavior, and take care of subscriptions, expanding the customer engagement tools available to Jenius Bank’s customers.
+And this year, the firm has enhanced its existing app that enables customers to better track their spend, receive insights on their spending behavior, and take care of subscriptions, expanding the customer engagement tools available to Jenius Bank’s customers.

 In today’s story we cover the strategies that are driving Jenius Bank’s success and how the firm has built the new app to drive strong customer interactions and a good-looking bottom line.